 http://www.sitfunds.com/wp-content/uploads/2013/12/rjs0421.jpg533800sitwordpresshttp://www.sitfunds.com/wp-content/uploads/2016/03/logo-top.pngsitwordpress2014-04-21 18:44:232017-01-17 12:20:18Roger Sit

-For more details, including a longer discussion on the possible threat of global asset bubbles, please see the complete Sit Investment Associates’ July 2018 Global Investment Outlook and Strategy paper.
+For more details, including a longer discussion of high growth stocks, please see the complete Sit Investment Associates’ October 2018 Global Investment Outlook and Strategy paper.
 Click here: Global Outlook and Strategy (Adobe Acrobat).

 Sit ESG Growth Fund